usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 nonconformance.
-The public entity must show that the nonconformance is of a nature that would not affect people whose disabilities are pertinent to the nonconformance at issue, just as the analysis under other parts of the title II regulation depends on the barrier at issue and the access needs of individuals with disabilities pertinent to that barrier.
-217 For example, people with hearing or auditory processing disabilities, among others, have disabilities pertinent to captioning requirements.
+The public entity must show that the nonconformance is of a nature that would not affect people whose disabilities are pertinent to the nonconformance at issue, just as the analysis under other parts of the title II regulation depends on the barrier at issue and the access needs of individuals with disabilities pertinent to that barrier. {% fn 217 %} For example, people with hearing or auditory processing disabilities, among others, have disabilities pertinent to captioning requirements.

 With respect to the particular criteria that a public entity must satisfy, § 35.205 describes